kmusayeva/M-LP/README.md

     we experimented with different values for this parameter and for the scene dataset, we found that very small values of alpha, for instance, {0.05, 0.1}

-    (this implies smaller input from the propagation matrix) coupled with the class-mass normalization thresholding strategy produced superior results,
+    (this implies a small input from the propagation matrix) coupled with the class-mass normalization thresholding strategy produced superior results,

     however, if we couple it with the label cardinality optimizer the results are meaningless.